Student bus pass guide

 Key facts about Translink bus passes

-For people aged 16–23, the yLink travel card from Translink gets you 1/3 off the cost of train and bus journeys in Northern Ireland.
-The card costs £8 and it doesn't need to be renewed.
+For people aged 16–23, the yLink travel card from Translink gets you 50% off the cost of train and bus journeys in Northern Ireland.
+And best of all, you can get this card for free.

-You don't have to be a student to use this card, so you can keep getting that very nice discount, even after leaving uni.
+You don't have to be a student to use this card, so you can keep getting the discount even after leaving uni.

-Just note, however, that if you're planning to use a yLink card for rail travel, the 1/3 discount doesn't apply to off-peak NI Railways Day Return tickets.
+Just note, however, that if you're planning to use a yLink card for rail travel, the one-third-off discount doesn't apply to off-peak NI Railways Day Return tickets.

 Where is Oyster available in the UK?